dauble/dauble.github.io/_posts/2017-03-15-how-to-use-fontawesome-fonts-in-your-css-before-after.md

 date: 2017-03-15
 image: /assets/images/posts/code.jpg
 ---
 I've been a fan of [FontAwesome](http://fontawesome.io/) for a long time.
 I admire their work and appreciate everything they do for fonts, icons and making websites and web apps more user-friendly.

 Often, I come across instances where I need to use their icons in my CSS and I am constantly forgetting how to use them in CSS.
 Below are the steps in case you're as forgetful as I am.
 (Don't forget to include the fonts in your header!)

 1. Find the font you want on their collection
 2. Copy the Unicode code (ie, f10d)
 3. Use the following CSS:

-> :before { font-family: "FontAwesome"; content: "\f10d"; }
+<pre>:before { font-family: "FontAwesome"; content: "\f10d"; }</pre>

 You may need to adjust other properties, such as color and position, but this is the process.
 And, in case you're wanting to incorporate them into a design, follow these steps: